hackclub/hackclub/workshops/ajar/README.md

 - Invoke the `clearCanvas` function
 - Invoke the `drawUserCell` function

-Addtionally we will invoke a function called `calculatePosition` before `drawUserCell`.
+Additionally we will invoke a function called `calculatePosition` before `drawUserCell`.
 This function will calculate the new position of the cell after 1/60th of a second (one frame).